chrisg2/snaptest-dotnet/docs/NUnitIntro.md

 ## NUnit constraint expressions can match snapshots using `MatchSnapshot()`

-The `MatchSnapshot()` extension method can be used to perform a snapshot comparison in an NUnit constraint expression.
+The `MatchSnapshot()` extension method can be used to perform a snapshot match in an NUnit constraint expression.
 For example:

 ```C#
 [Test]